Dolp/The-OpenROAD-Project/docs/user/tool-limitations.rst

   (MCF) and then treated as grounded.
 - No CCS/ECSM (current-source model) support.
 - No LVF support.
 - No PBA analysis option.
-Only GBA will
 - No instance IR drop (i.e., setting a rail voltage for given instance).
 - No reduction of non-tree wiring topologies.
 (Arnoldi reduction provided along with O’Brien-Savarino, 2-pole, Elmore reduction and delay calculation options.)